Hoverbear/old-raft-rs/README.md

 RUST_LOG=raft=debug cargo test -- --nocapture
 ```

-> Due to the nature of this library's pre-alpha state, some tests may occasionally fail.
-I'm working on this.
+> Due to the nature of this library's pre-alpha state testing is not complete.

 For something more terse use `cargo test`.

-The `tests/lib.rs` file currently hosts a working example of using the library. *Before you say anything, yes, I know it's not nice.
-Let's talk about how to make that much nicer!*
+The `examples/dummy.rs` file currently hosts a working example of using the library.
+We'll add more as we go!

-## Project Website ##

-I'll keep track of my progress both on my blog through the [Raft](http://www.hoverbear.org/tag/raft/) tag, and via Github.